rocket-icon

 Compliance Recruitment Metrics

-The new hire attrition rate is the rate of new employees who left the organization within 12 months.
+The new hire attrition rate is the rate of new employees who leave the organization within 12 months.

 It is the best way to measure the success of candidate attraction and the onboarding process.
 It also shows that the selected candidate is a good fit for the company for a long period.
 If the hire attrition rate is too high, then the company should take action for employee sustainability.